What does ‘high-functioning depression’ mean? We asked experts.

 “None of those are bad qualities, but those can also factor into a person’s system of beliefs about themselves,” Dattilo said.
 All of which “can contribute to the pressure to perform and to be a certain way and to have certain things.”

-Woody Cooper and Cowan also noted that “high-functioning depression” is often observed in communities of color, where barriers to getting treatment can higher due to cost, availability and cultural stigma.
+Woody Cooper and Cowan also noted that “high-functioning depression” is often observed in communities of color, where barriers to getting treatment can be higher due to cost, availability and cultural stigma.
 “In the Black community, for example, we’re still trying to fight this stigma about ‘You are weak,’ ” Cowan said.
 “As if we’re weak if we reach out for help — and that’s not true.”

 The barriers to seeking help may be greater for Black women, Woody Cooper added.
 “They have this kind of image as superwomen, that they can do everything but yet not feel anything,” she said.